The-Hindmost/dotFiles/README.md

 * vim

 ## Setup
-For setup run the setup script `setup.sh` command lie operations are as follows
+For setup run the setup script `setup.sh` command line operations are as follows

 | Switch | Options                                    |
 | ------ | ------------------------------------------ |